mikellykels/PersonalWebsite/content/featured/LockingDoorsChallenge/index.md

 showInProjects: true
 ---

-Monthly Game Mechanic Challenge at CG Spectrum where we had two weeks to complete the challenge.
+Monthly Game Mechanic Challenge at CG Spectrum where we had two weeks to complete the challenge using the assets provided.